lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/factory-method.md

 By subclassing the `PizzaStore` class, you decide what concrete products go into making the pizza that `orderPizza()` returns.

-Compare that with Simple Factory, which gives you a way to encapsulate object creation, but doesn’t give you the flexibility of Factory Method because there is no way to vary the products you’re creating.
+Compare that with Simple Factory, which gives you a way to encapsulate object creation, but doesn't give you the flexibility of Factory Method because there is no way to vary the products you're creating.